Updated: May 27

 So next time you are on safari, take the opportunity that you have given yourself.
 Find somewhere quiet and embrace the natural sounds around you, it may not be silent, but it is a hell of a lot quieter and no doubt more peaceful than where you may be right now.

-Photographs by Samuel Cox and Jonathan Hanna and Alexander Popov via Unsplash
+Photographs by Samuel Cox, Jonathan Hanna and Alexander Popov via Unsplash